logfellow/logstash-logback-encoder/README.md

   <appender-ref ref="stash" />
 </configuration>
 ```

+The `LogstashLayout` and `LogstashAccessLayout` can be configured the same way as
+the `LogstashEncoder` and `LogstashAccessEncoder`.
+All the other examples
+in this document use encoders, but the same options apply to the layouts as well.

 To receive file input in logstash, configure a [`file`](http://www.logstash.net/docs/latest/inputs/file) input in logstash's configuration like this: